qdrant/docs/qdrant/v0.10.x/search.md

 )
 ```

-Is equivalent to retrieving 11th page with 10 records per page.
+Is equivalent to retrieving the 11th page with 10 records per page.

 <aside role="alert">Large offset values may cause performance issues</aside>